 What is the name of the company?

 What does this company do/sell?

 Where is this company's headquarters?

 Where did this company rank on Fortune's Top 100 List?

 How long has this company been in business?

-What are some of the benefits of working for this company?
+vviiata re some of the benefits of working for this company?
 List at least five.
+1.

+3.

+4.

+5.

 Why do employees enjoy working for this company?

+Think f three additional guestions that you would like to know about this company?

-Think of three additional questions that you would like to know about this company?
+THINK O f three additional questions that you would like to know about this company?

+1.

+2